Automattic/jetpack/docker/README.md

 ```
 ### Docker Ngrok

 Alternative to the above configuration file is running ngrok in the container with docker-compose file.
-That starts docker inside a container and you don't have to install it or configure as a standalone software on your machine.
+That starts ngrok inside a container and you don't have to install it or configure as a standalone software on your machine.

 **1. Configure environment**